FDA to "review the latest data" on mifepristone. What could it mean for access to the abortion pill?

 It also lacks a comparison group, Gounder said, which is important for examining how experiences compare to pregnant women who did not take the drug.

-In a statement to CBS News, a spokesperson from Danco Laboratories, the makers of brand name mifepristone Mifeprex, said the drug has been used by "more than 6 million women in the US since approval in September 2000."
+More than 6 million women in the U.S. have used the brand name mifepristone, Mifeprex, since approval in 2000, the drug maker, Danco Laboratories, told CBS News.

-"Danco stands confidently behind the product's established safety and efficacy record," the statement continued.
+"Danco stands confidently behind the product's established safety and efficacy record," a spokesperson said.

 In 2024, the Supreme Court rejected a challenge targeting the availability of the widely used pill, preserving access to the drug in its first major abortion-related ruling since the reversal of Roe v.
 Wade.
 If the challengers had prevailed, the ruling would have restricted access to mifepristone nationwide, even in states where abortion is legal.